wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

 number of items with no common beginning or ending substrings—or odd alternations that might indicate something weird or unexpected is going on.

-The **Case-Insensitive Type Group Counts** shows that we skipped 14,580 singletons (which you can get see with the `-1` option if you want them).
+The **Case-Insensitive Type Group Counts** shows that we skipped 14,620 singletons (which you can get see with the `-1` option if you want them).

-The overly-verbosely titled **Stemmed Tokens Generated per Input Token** shows that the English analyzer is generally one-token-in, one-token-out.
+The overly-verbosely titled **Stemmed Tokens Generated per Input Token** shows that the English analyzer is generally one-token-in, one-token-out, modulo tokens with Cyrillic/Latin homoglyphs.

-The **Final Type Lengths** shows that there are lots of 1-character CJK types, and that the longest types are generally technical and/or German.
+The **Final Type Lengths** shows <s>that there are lots of 1-character CJK types, and</s><sup>‖</sup> that the longest types are generally technical and/or German.
 Most types are 3–10 characters long, and most tokens are 3–8 characters long.
 More or less as expected.

+<sup>‖ There *used* to be lots of 1-character CJK types, but English has been upgraded to the
+`textify_icu_tokenizer`, which does a decent or better job with tokenizing several spaceless East Asian languages. </sup>

 The **Token Samples by Category** show a few interesting things that didn't show up in the unfolded vs folded Comparative Analysis because they don't change:
 * The *mixed-Cyrillic-Latin* category includes the mixed-script token *<font color=red>с</font><font color=green>ommittee</font>.* Pesky homoglyphs!
-Since this example was created before `homoglyph_norm` was available, no extra all-Latin *<font color=green>committee</font>* token was created.
+* The *Arabic+bidi,* *Hebrew+bidi,* and *Latin+nbsp* categories only exist on the Pre-analysis side
+  because many invisible characters (so many left-to-right marks!) get normalized away.
+* The *Latin+acronym-like* and *Latin+acronyms* categories also only exist on the Pre-analysis side because acronyms now get their dots removed.
+* *Latin, grave-sep* disappears because the naked grave is normalized to an apostrophe by the newish `globo_norm` filter, which subsumed the former `apostrophe_norm` filter.
-* In the *known symbols* and *measurements* categories, we have two tokens with *µ* (the micro sign, U+00B5): *µ* and *µm.* It gets converted to *μ* (Greek mu, U+03BC) by ICU normalization. *μ* by itself shows up as a post-analysis Greek token, and *μm* remains in the *measurements* category.
+* In the *known symbols* and category, we have the token *µ* (the micro sign, U+00B5).
+It gets converted to *μ* (Greek mu, U+03BC) by ICU normalization. *μ* by itself shows up as a post-analysis Greek token.
 * There are lots of other categories—Greek, Gujarati, Hangul, Ideographic, Tibetan, integers—that have tokens that are unchanged by folding, so seeing them here lets us know they exist, and their relative proportions.